drunkbit/checker4nix/README.md

     python src/checker4nix.py
     ```

+## Output

+The output contains the following information:

+* missing: packages is in flathub but not in nix
+* false: flathub and nix have different versions
+* true: flathub and nix have the same version

 ## Tips

 There is a nix-shell available.
 To use it, simply run the following command in the project directory: